deckhouse/deckhouse/docs/site/_includes/getting_started/global/STEP_CLUSTER_ACCESS.md

 <script type="text/javascript" src='{{ assets["getting-started-access.js"].digest_path }}'></script>

 {% if page.platform_type == 'cloud' %}
-Get the IP-address of the IP load balancer.
+Get the IP address of the IP load balancer.
 Run the following command from the root user:
 {% if page.platform_code == 'aws' %}
 {% snippetcut %}
 {% raw %}